Slashdot

 I see you believe two wrongs make a right.
 You must be a conservative.

-The Rise of the Violent Left (Score:4, Informative)
+The Rise of the Violent Left (Score:5, Informative)

 Important to understand: